projectcalico/calico/master/security/Defend against a DoS attack.md

 Calico automatically enforces specific types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.

 ### Value
-During a DoS attack, your cluster can receive massive numbers of connection requests from attackers.
+During a DoS attack, a cluster can receive massive numbers of connection requests from attackers.
 The faster these connection requests are dropped, the less flooding and overloading to your hosts.
 When you define DoS mitigation rules in Calico network policy, Calico enforces the rules as efficiently as possible to minimize the impact.

 ### Features
 This how-to article uses the following Calico features: